 Again, this all depends on the actual bank / lender you’re working with… so if they’re giving you a hard time a year or two after a short sale… shop around and find another bank to work with.

 One potential benefit of the short sale is there are usually no fees associated with the process from the bank.
 The banks just want to get the note off of their books… and if it can be proven that your house is “underwater” (you owe more than your house is worth)… and you’re at the risk of walking away from the house… the bank may rather work out a short sale instead of going through a costly foreclosure.

 With a foreclosure, your mortgage lender may tack on extra fees that only make the damage worse.

 Some real estate consultants may charge a fee for helping facilitate the foreclosure with your bank… so check with them before you enlist a real estate agent or firm in helping you with this.

-Our company, Cash For The House Now may be able to guide you in the right direction on how to give yourself the best shot at a bank approving a short sale with your Philadelphia area house… so connect with us by calling (215) 702-6006 or shoot an email to us through our contact page here.
+Our company, Cash For The House Now may be able to guide you in the right direction on how to give yourself the best shot at a bank approving a short sale with your Haddon Heights area house… so connect with us by calling (215) 702-6006 or shoot an email to us through our contact page here.

 Getting a Short Sale – What You May Need To Provide